‘Tis the season for new devices.

 Let us do everything.
 We’ll even connect your Wi-Fi.
 Or DIY with our simple self-install kit complete with equipment, cables and easy to follow instructions to get you up and running in no time.

-Our crew is always a click or phone call away, or available for house calls with appointments that fit your schedule.
+Our crew is always a click or phone call away, or available for house calls with appointments on your schedule.

 You have 30 days to see if we’re right for you.
 No early termination fee if you cancel within the first 30 days.
 No hard feelings.